nakatsuma/probability_and_statistics/README.md

 # PROBABILITY AND STATISTICS A/B (MATHEMATICAL STATISTICS) <!-- omit in toc -->

-## Course materials for PROBABILITY AND STATISTICS A/B <!-- omit in toc -->
+## Course materials for PROBABILITY AND STATISTICS A/B (MATHEMATICAL STATISTICS)  <!-- omit in toc -->

 Teruo Nakatsuma (Faculty of Economics, Keio University, Japan)